CodeCorico/MemoryOverflow/cards/README.md

 # description

-This block is used only for a card with "event" type.
+This block is used for cards with "event" or "the machine" type.

 Write the card action description here.